 \subsection{Concurrence percolation theory}

-Creating a pathway of multiple maximally entangled states between two long-distance sources and destinations is our primary motivation in CEP and QEP protocols.
-Nielson's majorization criterion provides the singlet conversion method, which is probabilistic.
-As a result, most non-maximally entangled states are lost during the singlet conversion at smaller values of $\theta$, even for $\theta>\theta_{T}$.
-Therefore, in {\it concurrence percolation theory} (ConPT), we emphasize ``sponge-crossings'' paths rather than generating a giant cluster of maximally entangled states \cite{Meng2021}.
-We could employ deterministic LOCC to establish a direct link of a non-maximally entangled state between two distant nodes, as shown in Fig. \ref{fig:ConPT}.
+Creating at least one path of multiple maximally entangled states between a source and a remote destination is our primary motivation in CEP and QEP protocols.
+Nielson's majorization criterion provides a singlet-conversion method, which is probabilistic.
+Consequently, most nonmaximally entangled states can be lost during the singlet conversion when $\frac{\pi}{4} \gg \theta$, even for $\theta > \theta_{T}$.
+Therefore, in concurrence percolation theory (ConPT), we emphasize ``sponge-crossing'' paths rather than generating a giant cluster of maximally entangled states \cite{Meng2021}.
+We could employ deterministic LOCC to establish a direct link of a nonmaximally entangled state between two distant nodes, as shown in Fig. \ref{fig:ep_fig_2}(c).
 This direct link allows us to communicate quantum information upon singlet conversion.
-ConPT is conceptually similar to CEP as both are based on percolation.
+ConPT is conceptually similar to CEP because both are based on percolation.
 However, in ConPT, instead of probability, we rely on concurrence, $c$, an important measure of entanglement.
 For $|\psi (\theta)\rangle$, we have

-In addition to entanglement swapping, we also apply the entanglement distillation technique, in this case, to convert many copies of non-maximally entangled states into a lesser number of states that are nearly singlets \cite{Horodecki2009}.
-By using repetitive entanglement swapping (series rule) and entanglement distillation (parallel rule), we can use the star-mesh transform technique to obtain an entangled state between distant source and destination \cite{Meng2021}.
-The associated connectivity rules for both CEP and ConPT could be expressed as series and parallel rules, as shown in TABLE II of \cite{Meng2021}.
-It has been reported that the associated percolation threshold for ConPT, in terms of $\theta$, is the lowest compared to CEP and QEP.
+In addition to entanglement swapping, we also apply entanglement distillation.
+Effectively, this technique allows us to concentrate our resources, sacrificing a larger volume of nonmaximal states to generate a smaller, yet significantly more pristine collection of purified entangled pairs.
+By using repetitive entanglement swapping (series rule) and entanglement distillation (parallel rule), we can use the star-mesh transform technique to obtain an entangled state between a distant source and the destination \cite{Meng2021}.
+The associated connectivity rules for both CEP and ConPT can be expressed as series and parallel rules, as shown in Table II of \cite{Meng2021}.
+It has been reported \cite{Meng2021} that the associated percolation threshold for ConPT, in terms of $\theta$, is the lowest compared to those for CEP and QEP.